karlospn/mytechramblings-site-source-code/content/posts/create-a-website-with-hugo-and-gh.md

 # What's Hugo?

 Hugo is another static HTML and CSS website generator, it is written in Golang and it relies on markdown files.
-I liked how few steps you need to perform to have a blog ready to go.
+I like how few steps you need to do to have a site ready to rock.

 You just need to: